 We have relied upon and plan to continue to rely upon third parties, including independent clinical investigators and third-party CROs, to conduct our preclinical studies and clinical trials and to monitor and manage data for our ongoing preclinical and clinical programs.
 We rely on these parties for execution of our preclinical studies and clinical trials, and control only certain aspects of their activities.
 Nevertheless, we are responsible for ensuring that each of our studies and trials is conducted in accordance with the applicable protocol, legal, regulatory and scientific standards, and our reliance on these third parties does not relieve us of our regulatory responsibilities.
 We and our third-party contractors and CROs are required to comply with GCP requirements, which are regulations and guidelines enforced by the FDA and comparable foreign regulatory authorities for all of our products candidates in clinical development.
 Regulatory authorities enforce these GCPs through periodic inspections of trial sponsors, principal investigators and trial sites.
-If we or any of our CROs fail to comply with applicable GCPs, the clinical data generated in our clinical trials may be deemed unreliable and the FDA or comparable foreign regulatory authorities may require us to perform additional clinical trials before approving our marketing applications.
+If we or any of our CROs fail to comply with applicable GCPs, the clinical data generated in our clinical trials before approving our marketing applications.
 We cannot assure you that upon inspection by a given regulatory authority, such regulatory authority will determine that any of our clinical trials comply with GCP regulations.
+In addition, our clinical trials must be conducted with product produced under cGMP regulations.
 Our failure to comply with these regulations may require us to repeat or suspend clinical trials, which would delay the regulatory approval process.